JayVanSchaick/2D-Noise-Mixer/README.md

 ```

-* If doing the calculation no a background thread is preferred, use
+* If doing the calculations on a background thread is preferred, use

 ```C#
 noiseMixer.ApplyOnOtherThreads(uint threadsAmount);